vanshikasoni8/Cinematic-compass/README.md

 4. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
 5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
 6. Hurray!
 That's it.
-7. Also download **credits.csv** from the below given dataset souces
+7. Also download **credits.csv** from the below given dataset sources

 ## Architecture